 2. Register an App ID

-- Within your Developer account portal, go to the Identifiers section and choose App IDs.
+Within your Developer account portal, go to Certificates, IDs, & Profiles and then the Identifiers section and choose App IDs.
 Then click on + to create a new App ID.

-- Under App Services, check the boxes next to the services the app uses.
+Under Capabilities, check the boxes next to the services the app uses.

 Note: If you are using a third-party app or an app provided to you by a developer, you may not know which App Services (entitlements) to select.
 If you are not publishing on the Apple App Store, and you do not know the App services used, it is OK to select more options than what is actually being used by the app.
 When signing iOS apps the Appdome platform, the signing process will remove entitlements from the app if the provisioning profile does not have them included.
 The platform will provide a warning message for this.
 If the provisioning profile has entitlements that the app does not need, the signing process will continue without making any changes to the app. iOS will disregard entitlements in the provisioning profile that the app does not need.